r2rajan/Azureutilities/README.md

 # Azureutilities
-A bunch of bash, powershell scripts for Azure
+These are a bunch of scripts that i built and used while building azure cloud environment